andrew-fowler/jat/README.md

 Once the tool is running, saving any changes to the specified Jenkinsfile should fire the pipeline and stream the results to your terminal.

 To exit the runner, ctrl-c.

+# TO DO

+- Create an installer to
+ - npm install
+ - set an alias (alias watcher='node /Users/andrewfowler/projects/watcher/watcher.js')
+ - curl the latest cli client (if appropriate)
+- Add cli client to /bin
+- Add a choice for declarative / groovy pipelines
+- Remove eg()s from questions if there is an existing answer
+- Figure out how to get rid of dummy index.js

+# Issues
+- Removing index.js causes nodemon to re-fire the _watcher_, not the pipeline, upon jenkinsfile changes